KTH/logspout-oms/README.md

 You can edit modules.go in order to include/exclude modules as you see fit.

+Pre-built images of this project are available on docker hub as kthse/logspout-oms.

 ## Run

 Run it by adding the OMS URL to the command: